As a new player in the game, sports law firm Northridge is going head to head with larger firms both on and off the pitch.

 Our vacation scheme aims to provide participants with the opportunity to experience life and work at Northridge as well as spending time with partners, associates and trainees both in the office and socially.

-The vacation scheme will last one week and will take place between mid-June and mid-July.
+The vacation scheme will last one week and will generally take place between mid-June and mid-July.

 Benefits include private medical care, permanent health insurance, life assurance, pension, market leading enhanced maternity pay, season ticket loan and 25 days’ holiday (changing to unlimited holiday on qualification).